THU | Reading Data

 Reading data with p5.js #

-We are going to jump right into reading JSON files, but I have also provided some infromation and examples for how to read text files, CSV files, and XML files.
+We are going to jump right into reading JSON files, but I have also provided some information and examples for how to read text files, CSV files, and XML files.

 Reading text files #